tobiasvl/tobiasvl.github.io/_posts/2020-07-20-write-a-chip-8-emulator.md

 `8XY7` sets `VX` to the result of `VY` - `VX`.

 This subtraction will also affect the carry flag, but note that it's opposite from what you might think.
-If the minuend (the first operand) is larger than the subtrahend (second operand), `VF` will be set to 1.
+If the minuend (the first operand) is larger than or equal to the subtrahend (second operand), `VF` will be set to 1.
 If the subtrahend is larger, and we "underflow" the result, `VF` is set to 0.
 Another way of thinking of it is that `VF` is set to 1 before the subtraction, and then the subtraction either borrows from `VF` (setting it to 0) or not.

 #### `8XY6` and `8XYE`: Shift